strongloop/loopback-example-relations/README.md

 $ node .
 ```

-In this example, we create a simple web app to demonstrate basic model relation
+In this example, we will be creating a web app to demonstrate basic model
-concepts.
-We will:

-1. Create some boot scripts to help us insert sample data
-2. Create a simple web page to help us query and filter the inserted data via
+relation concepts.
+The app is one web page with a list of links to help us query
-   REST
+and filter sample data via REST.

 ## Prerequisites